Louisville, Georgia: Geography

 Louisville is located slightly south of the center of Jefferson County.
 U.S. Route 1 passes through the east side of the city, leading northeast 46 mi to Augusta and south 30 mi to Swainsboro.
 U.S. Route 221 passes through the north side of downtown as Peachtree Street and leads southwest 10 mi to Bartow.
 US-221 leaves Louisville to the north, running with US-1 15 mi to Wrens before continuing north toward Harlem.

 According to the United States Census Bureau, Louisville has a total area of 9.5 sqkm, of which 9.3 sqkm are land and 0.2 sqkm, or 1.93%, are water.
 The western city boundary follows Rocky Comfort Creek, which flows into the Ogeechee River at the city limits' southwest corner.
 The Ogeechee flows to the Atlantic Ocean south of Savannah.

 Demographics

-2020 census

 As of the 2020 United States census, there were 2,381 people, 897 households, and 606 families residing in the city.